Gender identity: supporting children

 - what policies there are about telling other students or parents

 - how the school or organisation will monitor or manage effects on your child’s siblings.

 Settings like local sports clubs might know less about gender diversity.
-You might need to give them resources or information about how other organisations meet the needs of gender-diverse children.
+You might need to give them resources or information about how other organisations meet the needs of trans or gender-diverse children.
 The Australian Human Rights Commission has some useful guidance for including transgender and gender-diverse people in sport.

 If your child is starting at a new school or activity and has already affirmed their gender, they might not want people to know.
 In this situation, it’s a good idea to talk with your child about how they’ll keep it private, and what they’ll do if other children find out.
 But it’s important to talk with your child about who you might need to tell and in what situations.

 Gender identity, gender dysphoria and mental health

-Children and teenagers who are gender diverse might experience gender dysphoria.
-They’re also more likely than their cisgender peers to experience anxiety or depression, have suicidal thoughts, or self-harm.
-This is even more likely if they face barriers to expressing their gender identity, or have negative experiences like bullying, stigma or discrimination.
+Children and teenagers who are trans or gender diverse might experience gender dysphoria.
+They’re also more likely than their cisgender peers to experience anxiety or depression, have suicidal thoughts or harm themselves.
+This is even more likely if they face barriers to expressing their gender identity or have negative experiences like bullying, stigma or discrimination.

-The start of puberty can also be a particularly difficult time for gender-diverse children as their bodies begin to change in ways they don’t want.
+The start of puberty can also be a particularly challenging time for trans or gender-diverse children as their bodies begin to change in ways they don’t want.

-But gender-diverse children who have affirmed their gender have similar self-worth and levels of depression as their cisgender peers.
+But trans or gender-diverse children who have affirmed their gender have similar self-worth and levels of depression as their cisgender peers.